Étienne Nguyễn Như Thể

-Étienne Nguyễn Như Thể (1 December 1935 – 16 December 2024) was a Vietnamese Catholic archbishop who served as the archbishop of Huế from 1998 to 2012.
-He held the title of Archbishop Emeritus of Huế.
+Étienne Nguyễn Như Thể (1 December 1935 – 16 December 2024) was a Vietnamese Catholic prelate who served as the third Archbishop of Huế from 1998 to 2012.

 Biography

-Étienne Nguyễn Như Thể was born on 1 December 1935 in Hải Thọ, Hải Lăng District, Quang Tri Province, Vietnam, into a deeply Catholic family with seven children, originating from Thua Thien Hue Province.
+Nguyễn Như Thể was born on 1 December 1935 in Hải Thọ, Hải Lăng District, Quang Tri Province, Vietnam, into a deeply Catholic family with seven children, originating from Thua Thien Hue Province.

 He entered the minor seminary An Ninh in Huế in 1947 and then the major seminary Saint Joseph's in Saigon in 1955.

 He was ordained a priest on 6 January 1962 by Archbishop Jean-Baptiste Urrutia.
 After ordination, he served as a professor at the minor seminary Hoan Thiện in Huế until 1968.
 He then went to France to study at the Catholic Institute of Paris, where he earned a master's degree in dogmatic theology in 1970.
-Upon his return to Vietnam, he resumed his role as a teacher at the seminary until 1972 when he became its director.
+Upon his return to Vietnam, he resumed his role as a teacher at the seminary until 1972, when he became its director.

-Étienne Nguyễn Như Thể died on 16 December 2024, at the age of 89.
+Thể died on 16 December 2024, at the age of 89.
 He was interred at Thiên Thai catholic cemetery.